In life, some facts are rather easy to accept.

 Whether You Succeed or Fail Is Entirely Up To You

-It’s the truth, though.
-It is 100 percent up to you whether you succeed or fail in your life.
-You’re the one who can take the actions that will lead you either way and to blame someone else for your failures is simply avoiding the fact that you made a wrong choice somewhere down the line.
+Blaming someone else for your failures is simply avoiding the fact that you made a wrong choice somewhere down the line.

-Now, before you start throwing your “but what if” scenarios at me, I am more than willing to concede that certain people and circumstances can make it harder to succeed.
-If you have unsupportive parents, for instance, or have been diagnosed with a debilitating disease, then it may make it more difficult for you to reach the levels you want to reach.
-But it doesn’t make it impossible because, if you want something bad enough, you’ll find a way to get it.
+Before you start throwing your “but what if” scenarios at me, I am more than willing to concede that certain people and circumstances can make it harder to succeed.

 If You Want Life to Be Different, Then You Have to Do Different Things

 This life fact is one that I see people struggle with in a perpetual cycle.

 Specifically when it comes to losing weight or getting into shape since I am in the health and wellness field.